NV/js-preprocessor/README.md

 JS preprocessor can.

 [Juicer](http://github.com/cjohansen/juicer) don't have any analogies to `"/*> some_file */"`.
-I.e., it can't include include files inside multiline string.
+I.e., it can't include files as multiline string.